smartlawhub/Legal-Data-Analysis/lesson1/Syntax/task.md

 <b>5.</b> Note that an issue of adding too many conditions to a line, as above, is that you don't know which one was
 true or false.

+This leads us to discuss a number of "best practices" when coding.
+Type `import this`.
+Note the point about
+namespaces: you can get the list of `namespaces` with dir(__builtins__).
+Understand that variables have different scopes (LEGB Rule).

 This is all, or nearly.
 On the basis of the very basic concepts I just introduced to you run most of the rest of the Python scripts you can see out there.

 <b>6.</b> <u>Exercise 3</u>On the basis of what you learned in the past hour, please iterate over the lines of the